rwilliams/jrubywiki/Truffle.md

 **Where did this code come from?**

 [Chris Seaton](https://github.com/chrisseaton) wrote an implementation of Ruby on Truffle and Graal as part of an internship at Oracle Labs in the first half of 2013.
-The code in the `truffle` branch is that open source code merged into JRuby.
+The code in the `org.jruby.truffle` package is that open source code merged into JRuby.

 **Who do I ask about the Truffle backend?**